 - Studies in several developed countries have shown incidences and prevalences of seizures similar to those in the United States.

 In a substantial number of cases, the cause of epilepsy remains unknown.

 - Genetic syndromes.
-A number of genetic syndromes are known to causes seizures; however, a number of more common syndromes should be considered in the patient who presents with seizures and other findings.
+A number of genetic syndromes are known to cause seizures; however, a number of more common syndromes should be considered in the patient who presents with seizures and other findings.

 - Chromosomal 22q deletion or duplication syndromes.
 Chromosomal 22q deletion syndrome is a spectrum of findings caused by a deletion on chromosome 22q11.2; seizures occur in 7% of patients with chromosomal 22q deletion syndrome.